 For single-byte character sets, CLOB data is stored in the database character set encoding.
-For multibyte character sets, CLOB data is stored in an internal Oracle format which is compatible with UCS-2.
+For multibyte character sets, CLOB data is stored in an internal Oracle Database format which is compatible with UCS-2.
 For example, the byte representation of the string 'ABC' stored inside a VARCHAR2 column in a US7ASCII database remains unchanged when migrated to AL32UTF8.
 The same string stored inside a CLOB column doubles in size and is stored completely differently.
 When migrating from a single-byte character set to a multibyte character set, CLOB data is never CHANGELESS.

-Migrating a database to a character set that is a superset in the sense that it contains all of the characters of the original character set, but the binary values of some characters is not the same in the two character sets
+- XML CSX data in the data dictionary - All XML CSX data in the data dictionary can be safely converted like convertible application data. - Migrating a database to a character set that is a superset in the sense that it contains all of the characters of the original character set, but the binary values of some characters is not the same in the two character sets